 2: Only Move When They Move

-If people are coming up to the front, move.
-If people are walking around during a "meet and greet" portion of service, move.
-If the pastor is speaking, don't.
-We're back to being invisible.
+When you photograph a worship service, if people are coming up to the front, move.
+Likewise, if people are walking around during a “meet and greet” portion of service, move.
+If the pastor is speaking, don’t.
+We’re back to being invisible.
 Use a firm mixture of common sense and ninja skills to get creative here.

 3: Silent Shutter